Envirometrix/PredictiveSoilMapping/docs/Introduction.md

     to users.
 Soil maps provide lists, or inventories, of soils that occur in mapped regions, illustrate the dominant spatial patterns displayed by these listed soils and provide information to characterize the main properties of these soils.
-Soil maps can also be used as evidence to develop knowledge and rules about how soils, or individual soil properties, vary across the landscape.
+Soil maps can themselves be used as sources of evidence to develop knowledge and quantitative rules about how soils, or individual soil properties, vary across the landscape.
 On the other hand, similar to soil observations, soil maps also can exhibit significant errors with respect to measurement, classification,